 Know Your Measles Vaccination Status - How to Check Online

-Although no measles cases are confirmed in Spokane, as of Jan.
-1, 2019, Clark County Public Health has identified 16 confirmed cases and five suspected cases, all among children.
-The agency has a list of locations in the Vancouver/Portland metro area where additional people may have been exposed.
+Although no measles cases are confirmed in Spokane, many cases have been identified across the state.
+Washington State Department of Health has the most up to date information on statewide cases here.
 Anyone who believes they may have been exposed and believes they have symptoms of measles should call their healthcare provider prior to visiting the medical office to make a plan that avoids exposing others in the waiting room.

 “We can expect to see many more cases of this preventable disease unless people take measures to prevent it,” said Dr. Bob Lutz, SRHD health officer.
 “This is a serious contagious disease and the message is absolutely critical that if you or your child is not vaccinated, you need to get vaccinated.”